bbtools-ps/candidates-hr-platform/README.md

 - **On pull request**: Runs tests, builds, and creates a preview deployment
 - **Test failure**: Stops the workflow and prevents deployment
 - **Build failure**: Stops the workflow and prevents deployment
+- **Netlify auto-build**: Disabled - only GitHub Actions can deploy

 ## Manual Deployment